Arc on ClickBench: Competing with the Time-Series Giants

 Get started with Arc

-Ready to try the fastest time series database?
+Ready to try Arc?
 Here's how to get started:

 Check out the Arc Core repository on GitHub and star it if you find it interesting: